lakpriya1s/react-native-sparkle-ai-chat/README.md

     platform={'openai'}
     apiKey={'YOUR_API_KEY_HERE'}
     instruction={
-        'Coffiaa AI Assistant is a virtual assistant that can help you about varies coffees that offers in Caffiaa Cafe.
+        'Coffiaa AI Assistant is a virtual assistant that can help you with various coffees offered at Caffiaa Cafe.
 Ask me anything!'
     }
     brand={{
         name: 'Coffiaa AI Assistant',